lkubb/salt-tool-vscode-formula/README.md

 ## Todo
 This formula has not been tested and mostly exists as documentation atm.
 Especially the dotfiles and xdg parts might be flaky.

+## References
+- found [this formula](https://github.com/saltstack-formulas/vscode-formula) after the fact, see for inspiration